henrik/fixme/README.md

 currency = "USD"
 ```

+This gem makes a `FIXME()` method available everywhere.

+Starting July 31st 2014, the "FIXME" line in the example above would start raising an exception with the given message.

-You may want to use them next to:
+You may want to use these bad boys next to:

   * Temporary quick fixes, to ensure they really *are* temporary.
   * Code that supports legacy workflows during a transitional period.
   * Experiments, to remember to evaluate them and make a decision.
   * Anything else you can't do now but should fix later.

-Starting July 31st 2014, the "FIXME" line in the example above would start raising an exception with the given message.

 If `Rails.environment` (Ruby on Rails) or `ENV["RACK_ENV"]` (e.g. Sinatra) is present, it will only ever raise in the `"test"` and `"development"` environments.
 That is, the production app will never raise these exceptions.